 Product and service development

 The more you succeed, the more competitors react to what you are doing.
 A market-leading offer one day may be no better than average a few months later.
 Loyal customers can be quick to find alternative suppliers who provide a better deal.
-By understanding your competitors, you can put your business in a better position to react to any moves they make in the market.
+It's important to create marketing strategies that take advantage of your competitors' weaknesses, and improve your own business performance.
+See how to understand your competitors.